ccll1/LCSFoundationKit/README.md

 ## Synopsis

 This is a collection of categories on classes defined by Foundation.framework.
 The category methods are mostly simple helper functions.
-The code runs on OS X 10.9 and iOS 7.
+The code runs on OS X 10.10 and iOS 8.
 Check the header files for the documentation.

-This is of course work in progress.
+This is work in progress.

 ## Examples

 Examples of defined methods are: `-[NSArray anyObject]`, which returns a random member of an array or `-[NSString completeRange]`, which returns an NSRange for the whole string in the receiver.
+Check the header files for the documentation.

 ## Installation

-Provide code examples and explanations of how to get the project.
+The Xcode project contains a target for an OS X framework and a target for an iOS framework.

 ## Tests